Fall (September) start date

 - For both MISt and MISt-Project applicants: your motivations for pursuing the MISt or MISt-Project, describing how these align with both your current academic interests and future career goals, as well as your reasons for wishing to undertake this program of study at McGill's School of Information Studies.
 Applicants are encouraged to comment on how their interests align with the program's Areas of Interest and Course Offerings.

-- For MISt-Project applicants only: In addition to your statement, if you apply to the MISt project program, you are required to submit a short description of your proposed research project (max.
-2 pages) which should contain your general area of research interest, an explanation on how it connects to the expertise and research interests of at least one possible supervisor from the School's full-time faculty.
+- For MISt-Project applicants only: In addition to your statement, if you apply to the MISt project program, you are required to submit an 800-1000 word description of your proposed research project (max.
+2 pages) which should contain your area of research interest, an explanation on how it connects to the expertise and research interests of at least one possible supervisor from the School's full-time faculty.
 Applicants are encouraged to review the faculty profiles to learn more about our areas of expertise and the diversity of research conducted in the School.
 Please do not contact them directly

 - A curriculum vitae (resume), briefly summarizing your educational background, qualifications and relevant employment and/or volunteer experiences.
 If applicable, you should also include past research experience, including academic publications and presentations.

 - Proof of English language proficiency, if applicable.
 When registering for the test please ensure that you request that results be sent directly to McGill University.
 McGill will then receive the results electronically, directly from the testing agency.
 (See Admission Requirements above.)

 Please note: all documentation must be provided electronically.
-For more information about uploading supporting documents and other uApply questions, please consult the Graduate and Postdoctoral Studies "Ready to Apply?" page.
-See uApply FAQs here.
+For more information about uploading supporting documents and other questions, please consult the Graduate and Postdoctoral Studies "Ready to Apply?" page.
 If you have any questions or are having trouble uploading documents, please contact the School's Administrative & Student Affairs Coordinator (see Contacting the School below.)

 After you apply